The 4 reasons not to invest in strategic packaging design

 The bigger question is…Can you afford a fail?

-Strategic packaging and brand design is your best insurance against a flop.
+Strategic packaging design and brand design is your best insurance against a flop.

 Reason for failure